JanWilczek/wolf-sound-blog/_posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters.md

 As this filter requires quite easy computations to control the center frequency and the bandwidth, we can alter its parameters in real time.

-As an example, here's a white noise signal filtered with the bandstop filter, whose center frequency varies from 100 to 16000 Hz over time.
+As an example, here's a white noise signal filtered with the bandstop filter, whose center frequency varies from 100 to 16000 Hz over time and Q is equal to 3.

 {% include embed-audio.html src="/assets/wav/posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters/bandstop_filtered_noise.flac" %}